josemarsilva/study-database/oracle/performance/README.md

 ### 6.13.b.
 Advantages vs Disadvantages

-* **Advantages**
+**Advantages**

-  1. Improved Maintenance:
+1. **Improved Maintenance**:
   * When a portion of the index becomes unusable (e.g., after bulk loads), you can rebuild just that partition rather than the entire index.
   * Gradual index rebuilds are possible, reducing system impact.
-  2. Better Scalability:
+2. **Better Scalability**:
   * Each index partition can be placed on different storage devices or tablespaces.
   * Operations on index partitions can be parallelized independently.
-  3. Query Performance:
+3. **Query Performance**:
   * When queries include predicates on the index's partitioning key, Oracle can use index partition pruning.
   * Combines global index benefits with some partitioning advantages.
-  4. Storage Management:
+4. **Storage Management**:
   * Easier management of very large indexes by breaking them into smaller, more manageable pieces.
   * Storage parameters can be set at the partition level.

-* **Disadvantages**
+**Disadvantages**

-  1. Increased Complexity:
+1. **Increased Complexity**:
   * Requires more planning and understanding of both table and query access patterns.
   * Adds another dimension to database design considerations.
-  2. Maintenance Overhead:
+2. **Maintenance Overhead**:
   * While better than regular global indexes, they still require more maintenance than local indexes during table partition operations.
-  3. Optimal Key Selection:
+3. **Optimal Key Selection**:
   * Choosing the right partitioning key for the index requires careful analysis of query patterns.
   * Suboptimal choices can lead to uneven distribution and poor performance.

 ### 6.13.c.
 When to Use